BretFisher/kubernetes-mastery/slides/k8s/scalingdockercoins.md

   (i.e. increase the number of loops per second shown on the web UI)

-- Let's look at the architecture again:
+- Let's look at the [architecture](images/dockercoins-diagram.svg) again:

   ![DockerCoins architecture](images/dockercoins-diagram.svg)

+--

+- We're at 4 hashes a second.
+Let's ramp this up!

 - The loop is done in the worker;
   perhaps we could try adding more workers?